Mcisah/coding-test/README.md

 # coding-test

-Graphql Api built with Django and Graphene-django for a coding callenge:
+Graphql Api built with Django and Graphene-django for a coding challenge:

+Hosted on heroku at: coding-test-bc.herokuapp.com

 **Setup**
 - pip install -r requirements.txt